isomerpages/np-imdajtm/pages/About Us.md

 description: ""
 ---
 <h2>About Jobs Transformation Map</h2>
-<p>Technology is radically transforming the workforce.
-To ensure that I&amp;C
+<p>Technology is radically transforming the workforce.</p>
-professionals are equipped to take advantage of the opportunities that the digital economy brings, the&nbsp;<a href="https://www.wsg.gov.sg/home/employers-industry-partners/jobs-transformation-maps/jobs-transformation-map-ict-and-media-jobs-in-singapore" rel="noopener noreferrer nofollow" target="_blank">I&amp;C Jobs Transformation Map (JTM)</a>&nbsp;was published to provide insights into the technologies that are changing the future of tech jobs and how workers and employers can successfully navigate these changes through job redesign and reskilling I&amp;C professionals.
-<a href="https://www.imda.gov.sg/how-we-can-help/techskills-accelerator-tesa" rel="noopener noreferrer nofollow" target="_blank">IMDA’s TechSkills Accelerator (TeSA)</a>, is a national initiative that
-aims to equips individuals with the necessary digital skills and stay competitive.
-It also provides employers with guidance in redesigning tech jobs for at-risk workers.</p>
-<p></p>
+<p>To prepare the Information and Communications (I&amp;C) workforce for
+increasing digitalisation in our economy, and emerging tech trends that will transform jobs, the Infocomm Media Development Authority (IMDA) in partnership with <a href="https://www.wsg.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Workforce Singapore</a>, launched the Jobs Transformation Map (JTM) for the I&amp;C workforce in October 2022.
+The JTM guides employer and tech professionals in navigating these changes through job redesign and reskilling, to take advantage of the opportunities.</p>
-<p>In order to scale up reskilling efforts and help existing tech professionals
+<p>To scale up reskilling efforts and help existing tech professionals stay
-stay up to date with the latest technology and changes in their job roles, IMDA is working with five Training Partners to scale reskilling and upskilling efforts in AI and Analytics with an emphasis on Generative AI and two other in-demand areas – Software Engineering and Cloud and Mobility.</p>
+up to date with the latest technology and changes in their job roles, IMDA is working with five Training Partners to scale reskilling and upskilling efforts in AI and Analytics with an emphasis on Generative AI and two other in-demand areas – Software Engineering and Cloud and Mobility.</p>
+<h2>Jobs Transformation Map Training Partners</h2>
 <p>The Training Partners are:</p>
 <ul data-tight="true" class="tight">
 <li>